tkzic/pd-rtlsdr/README.md

 rtl_fm is part of the rtl-sdr distribution.

 Many thanks to:
-Joseph Deken
-Katja Vetter
-Fred Jan Kraan
+Joseph Deken, Katja Vetter, and Fred Jan Kraan

 New Blankets http://newblankets.org